Aged 45 to 70? Urgently consider buying national insurance years

 Use our calculator below to see how much buying NI years could be worth, then look at our life expectancy tables to work out if you'll likely live long enough to benefit.

 The maths is simple.
-A full NI year usually costs £824 and adds up to £275 each year to your pre-tax state pension.
-Get this maximum gain and it's worth it as long as you live at least three years after getting your pension (or three years after you top up, if you're already getting it).
+If a full NI year usually costs you £824 and adds up to £328 each year to your pre-tax state pension it's worth it as long as you live at least three years after getting your pension (or three years after you top up, if you're already getting it).

 How long are you likely to live?